 Algenist is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Algenist does not conduct animal testing, nor ask others to test on our behalf, unless required by law, regulation, or a governmental authority.
 We are committed to ethical practices and procedures through the entire process of product development – from R&D, to manufacturing, and to every step of the value chain; we rigorously vet our ingredient suppliers to ensure they share the same values and beliefs of non-animal testing.
 The safety and efficacy of our products are evaluated by clinical (non-animal) methods with volunteer human panels.